tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The `dword` consumed in the first phase comes from `0x404052`.
 Initially, when analyzing the first phase, we do not understand where the value at `0x404052` comes from; but now in the second phase we know that `0x404052` is used to store the value consumed by the two functions (c.f. the instruction at `0x4042bc`).

   **Code gadget encryption/decryption:**
   so the pair of functions called in each phase consumes *the same value* to calculate an interval of address, then `xor` this interval with the string `IsThisTheFlag?`.
 The second phase then forwards the control flow to this `xor`ed code interval (which represents a code gadget).
-But `xor`ing with the same string will restore the original data, we now understand the opcode encryption/decryption mechanism of the dispatcher: *the first phase encrypts the last executed code gadget, the second one decrypts the gadget to be executed next*, this is an evil trick :-S.
+But `xor`ing with the same string will restore the original data.

-  **Remark:**
-  *One may wonder that the conclusion above may be not correct if some opcodes can interfere in the code encryption/decryption, but we are pretty sure that this case does not happen: running several scenarios with different inputs, Reven confirms that code encryption/decryption happens only in the dispatcher.*
+  By running several scenarios with different inputs, Reven confirms that *the code encryption/decryption happens only in the dispatcher*, the gadgets do not interfere in the code encryption/decryption.
+So the code gadget encryption/decryption mechanism of the dispatcher is clear now, it is summarized in the following algorithm:

+  1. the first phase computes the last executed gadget from the stored entry point, next
+  2. encrypts this gadget (`xor` with `IsThisTheFlag?`).
+  3. the second phase calculates the entry point of the next gadget, and
+  4. uses this value to compute the next encrypted gadget, then
+  5. decrypts this gadget (`xor` with `IsThisTheFlag?`), finally
+  6. forwards the control flow to the entry point of the gadget.

 #### Next executed gadget address calculation